The book is called Codex Seraphinianus, and it is an illustrated encyclopedia of a secret and unexplored world.

-It consists of 360 pages and describes a fantasy world with highly abstract and surreal illustrations.
+It consists of 360 pages and describes a fantasy world with highly bizarre and surreal hand-drawn illustrations.
 For example, you can find the depiction of a couple of lovers turning into an alligator or a ripe fruit dripping blood…

 When asked about the used syntax, Serafini said that much of the written text was the result of “automatic writing“.
-At the same time, he wanted to recreate the feeling experienced by children who do not fully understand what they read and thus understand it in their own unique way.
+At the same time, he wanted to recreate the feeling experienced by children who do not fully understand what they are reading and thus, perceive the text in their own unique way.

-It is indicative of the reception of the book by recognized writers like Italo Calvino wrote laudatory comments about Serafini.
+Despite its striking weirdness, the book seems to have been praised by recognized writers like Italo Calvino, who wrote positive comments about Serafini.